Discover a list of must-watch spiritual films that offer profound insights into spirituality, enlightenment, and personal growth.

 Duration: 1h 42m

 Shot over five years in 25 countries, Samsara captures a wide range of cultures, landscapes, and human activities.
-Its breathtaking cinematography, made possible by 70mm film, showcases the beauty and diversity of our planet.
-From the serene beauty of natural landscapes to the stark realities of industrialization and urban life, Samsara promises a visually rich and thought-provoking experience.
+From the serene beauty of natural landscapes to the stark realities of industrialization and urban life, the movie promises a visually rich and thought-provoking experience.

 Read more: Memento Mori – A Reminder of Life’s Impermanence & How to Live the Right Way